What Is a Referral Rate?

 What is a referral rate?

-For example, let's say that your referral rate is 1%.
+For example: Let's say that your referral rate is 1%.
 This means that 1 in every 100 purchases comes from your referral program.
 It indicates that an advocate shared a referral link with their friend, and their friend clicked on that link and made a purchase.
-That counts as a successful purchase and goes towards your referral rate percentage.
+That counts as a successful referral and goes towards your referral rate percentage.

-At GrowSurf, we’ve been helping tech startups run referral programs that yield results.
-Up-to-date, 445,291 referrals have been sent through our software, with 2,590,374 participants and 157,381 total shares.
+At GrowSurf, we've been helping marketing, product, and engineering teams at B2C, FinTech, and SaaS companies run referral programs that yield results.
+As of April 2024, 2.2 million referrals have been sent through our software, with 6.3 million participants and 12.5 million referral link impressions.

 GrowSurf customers get results like these:

-If you're a fast-growing, early-stage startup, a referral marketing software like GrowSurf is exactly what you need.
+If you're a fast-growing, early-stage startup, a referral marketing software like GrowSurf can be a valuable tool to consider.
 GrowSurf can provide you with deep visibility into your marketing efforts, including your referral rates, among other stats.

 What Is a Good Referral Rate?